Nothing Has Meaning

 A Happy Filter Of Our Virtual World

 There is no doubt that social media play an important role in our daily life.
 And like everything else social media has both advantages and disadvantages.
 However, I’ve been having this feeling lately that the negative aspects prevail.
 Mostly because we don’t use social media mindfully.
 I mean we hear all the time stories of people who deleted their social media accounts because they were making them extremely anxious and severely depressed.
 Sounds familiar?
 And I must say that it does not surprise me.
 If I spend too much time on social media mindlessly scrolling through profiles of some social media influencers I start to feel REALLY bad about myself.
-Which gives me this idea of how much does social media affects our self-perception.
+This gives me this idea of how much does social media affects our self-perception.

 And why is that happening?
 Well, because we see something on social media and we create stories and narratives behind it.
 Then we create meanings behind these stories and those meanings start to consume us.
 Those meanings we created with our storytelling create suffering that wasn’t there at the beginning.
 We suffer because our true reality is nothing like a perfectly happy online world.
-Most of the times we work 24/7 with no break or vacation, we don’t have the perfect beach body and we are tired of faking happiness… Yeap, positivity culture can be extremely toxic.
+Most of the time we work 24/7 with no break or vacation, we don’t have the perfect beach body and we are tired of faking happiness… Yeap, positivity culture can be extremely toxic.

 We created this false representation of how the world really is and now this false reality filled with fake measurement and personas is starting to take over.